Burrinjuck Dam: Privatisation

+In March 2018 Meridian Energy Australia purchased Green State Power's hydro-electric assets which included the Hume, Burrinjuck and Keepit Power Stations.
+In October 2019 Meridian announced a proposal to increase station capacity by 50 megawatts.

 Climate

 Located on the exposed western slopes of the Brindabella Range, rainfall peaks distinctly in winter.
-Snow is a rare occurrence at the bottom of the valley, but it does occur annually on the surrounding ranges and hilly country above 600 metres (such as at Wee Jasper); nearby Black Andrew Mountain (935 metres) and Mount Barren Jack (972 metres) overlooking the lake, can be periodically snow-capped during the winter months.
+While snow is a rare occurrence at the bottom of the valley, it does occur annually on the surrounding ranges and hilly country above 700 metres (such as at Wee Jasper); nearby Black Andrew Mountain (935 metres) and Mount Barren Jack (972 metres) overlooking the lake, can be periodically snow-capped during the winter months.

 Description

 Journalist E.J.
 Brady visited the dam site during its construction in 1911 and wrote a detailed description of its progress to that point.
 He alighted from the southern mail train at Goondah railway station where he was met by the resident engineer on the project, Mr Smith.
 They then boarded a train on the light rail line which took them 45 kilometres to the temporary township housing 1,000 people, the workers and their families, engaged in constructing the dam.
 The workforce itself was 400 strong and the monthly wages bill was £3,000.
 No alcohol was allowed in the township.
 The dam was expected to take another three years to complete.

 Burrinjuck Dam is situated on the Murrumbidgee River 60 km by road from Yass in southern New South Wales.
 The dam is part of a larger system of weirs and controls which include that of Blowering Dam and Berembed Weir.
 Burrinjuck Dam provides water supplies for the Murrumbidgee Irrigation Area which has a combination of licensed agricultural, irrigation and stock use, with also town and domestic users.
 Apart from acting in a regulatory role the dam can also pass water through its 10 megawatt hydro-electric power station thus becoming a very fast and clean supply of electricity.

 The dam is a steel reinforced cyclopean concrete gravitation dam.
 Large rocks known as granite plums were mixed with cyclopean concrete during construction as a cost saving measure.
 The dam wall constructed with 394 m3 of concrete is 91 m high and 233 m long.
 The maximum water depth is 61 m and at 100% capacity the dam wall holds back 1028000 ML of water at 361 m AHD.
 The surface area of the Lake Burrinjuck Reservoir is 5500 ha and the catchment area is 12953 km2.
 The three sector gates plus two side channel spillways are capable of discharging 29100 m3/s.

 Linked to the dam is a pump house, left and right spillways and a hydro electric power generation system.